Saahil18/Adversarial-training-for-Monocular-Depth-Estimation/README.md

 ### Key Files

-- **adversarial_patch_colab.ipynb**: Google Colab notebook containing the full workflow for generating and applying adversarial patches.
+- **adversarial_patch_augmentation.ipynb**: Google Colab notebook containing the full workflow for generating and applying adversarial patches.
 This notebook includes:
   - YOLOv8 object detection for identifying vehicles.
   - Augmentation of the adversarial patch with images.
   - Application of the patch to images and analysis of depth maps.